-Buy The Nullification Engine at: [ Direct ] [ Amazon ] [ Nook US ] [ Nook UK ] [ iBooks ] [ Kobo ] [ Google Play ]
+Buy The Nullification Engine at: [ Amazon ] [ Barnes & Noble ] [ iBooks ] [ Kobo ] [ Google Play ]

 Disappearing into the chaos caused by the explosion was nothing.
-Well away from the square, he slipped into a deserted alley, where a quick climb up a drainage pipe granted him access to the building's rooftop.
-Or what was left of it.
-Most of it had collapsed inward, forcing Ensel Rhe to skirt the undamaged edge before leaping to the next rooftop over.
+Away from the square, he slipped into a deserted alley, where a quick climb up a drainage pipe granted him access to the obscurity of the building’s rooftop.
+Or what remained of it.
+Most of it had collapsed inward, a victim of the square explosion, forcing Ensel Rhe to skirt the undamaged edge before leaping to the next rooftop over.
 From there, he followed the line of the Highbrook River deeper into the city.
-He'd not gone far when an unholy darkness snuffed out the blue of the sky.
-Ensel Rhe knew what the darkness meant, but still he kept on his way.
-He'd already killed the houndmaster twice now.
+He’d not gone far when an unholy darkness snuffed out the blue of the sky.
+Ensel Rhe knew what the darkness meant, but he kept on his way.
+He’d already killed the houndmaster twice now.
 In the end, he and Ensel Rhe had come to an unspoken arrangement.
-He'd not cross swords with the demon again unless provoked, leaving Aaron to resolve the problem of his presence in this world alone.
+He’d not cross swords with the demon again unless provoked, leaving Aaron to resolve the problem of his presence in this world alone.